STOP!!!! What’s UP with Fashion Proportions?

 If we were designing cars,

-WHY on Earth would/should/could fashion proportions be any different in fashion drawing?
 This is a top concern in ethical fashion that effects all of the ways that women become disconnected within the fashion system.
+From the wearer, to the weaver, to the seamstresses, to the students.

-These photos from a Brazilian modeling agency’s campaign (STAR MODELS) show the direct relationship between sketch and reality using Photoshop: Sketch on the left, corresponding human on the right.
+These BRILLIANT photos from a Brazilian modeling agency’s campaign (STAR MODELS) show the direct relationship between sketch and reality using Photoshop: Sketch on the left, corresponding human on the right.

 Scary, right?
 But its true that if you draw that way, then there’s your literal translation.